-The scoring spreadsheet is available in the Competition Guide at www.aisc.org/ssbc.
-Questions and comments regarding the spreadsheet should be sent to universityprograms@aisc.org.
+The scoring spreadsheet is available at www.aisc.org/ssbc.
+Questions and comments regarding the spreadsheet should be sent to ssbcscorekeeper@aisc.org.
 The spreadsheet also is useful for comparing alternatives when designing a bridge.
 Teams are encouraged to download, understand, and verify the spreadsheet before the competition.

-6.4 NATIONAL FINALS SPECIAL AWARDS
+6.4 SPECIAL AWARDS

-Special awards are given to teams competing at the Student Steel Bridge Competition National Finals.
-These awards do not factor into the overall performance rating of a bridge as defined in 6.2.7.
+In addition to the competition category awards, special awards are given to eligible participating teams.
+These awards do not factor into the category scores or overall performance rating of a bridge as defined in 6.2.7.